Bangor City F.C.: Pre-League of Wales era (1876–1992)

 Bangor City F.C. was one of Wales' older football clubs, and has played in European football, the English pyramid system and the Cymru Premier.

 The club was a founding member of the North Wales Coast League in 1893, the Welsh National League in 1921, the North Wales Combination in 1930, the Welsh League North in 1935, the Northern Premier League in 1968, the Alliance Premier League (now National League) in 1979, and in 1992 the League of Wales.

 In 1947 and 1950 Bangor challenged for election to the football leagues Third Division North yet failed on each occasion.
 In the 1961–62 season, they won the Welsh Cup, and consequently entered in the European Cup Winners' Cup for the first time.
 In the first round, they were drawn against the Italian Cup winners, Napoli.
 In the first leg, played at Farrar Road, Bangor won 2–0; three weeks later, in front of a crowd of 80,000 in Naples, the result was 3–1 in Napoli's favour.
 A playoff had to be played, at Arsenal's Highbury Stadium, in London and AS Napoli won 2–1.

 At the end of 1977–78 when Southport was relegated from the English Football League Fourth Division, Bangor City, Boston United and Wigan Athletic were considered for promotion in its place.
 Due to Wigan Athletic having installed crush barriers, they were elected ahead of Bangor and Boston in the same year Bangor was invited to the 1977–78 Anglo-Italian Cup.

 In 1979–80 Bangor City was invited to compete in the Alliance Premier League, which would become the English game's de facto fifth division.

 On 12 May 1984 they became the first Welsh club to play at Wembley since Cardiff in 1927, when reaching the FA Trophy final against Northwich Victoria.
 The match finished 1–1.
 The replay was played in Stoke's Victoria Ground and Bangor lost 2–1.

 In 1985 the club returned to European football in the European Cup Winners' Cup, in the first round drawn against the Norwegian Football Cup winners, Fredrikstad.
-The first leg in Norway was a 1–1 draw, while the return leg in Bangor was a 0–0 draw, resulting in Bangor progressing to the second round on the "Away Goal Rule", where the club was drawn against the Spanish side Atlético Madrid.
+The first leg in Norway was a 1–1 draw, while the return leg in Bangor was a 0–0 draw, resulting in Bangor progressing to the second round on the "away goals rule", where the club was drawn against the Spanish side Atlético Madrid.
 The first leg in Bangor was won 2–0 by Atlético.
 In the return leg in Madrid, Bangor lost 1–0.

 The captain of the club during that season was midfielder Mark Palios, who later became chief executive of the English Football Association during 2004–05.